chilipizdrick/sl1/README.md

 # sl1

+> [!WARNING]
+> In active development.
+This project is mostly a way for me to investigate
+> embedded development and GUI libraries in rust.

-A pet project of mine - smart RGB strip device (firmware is complete, mostly) with desktop GUI (in progress) and Android app (not even started).
+A pet project of mine - smart RGB strip device (firmware is complete, mostly) with desktop GUI app (complete, mostly) and Android app (not even started).

-In active development.